History of the United States Merchant Marine: The 19th century

 Frontispiece of the 1802 first edition of Bowditch's The New American Practical Navigator.

-During the wars with France (1793 to 1815) the Royal Navy aggressively reclaimed British deserters on board ships of other nations, both by halting and searching merchant ships, and in many cases, by searching American port cities.
-The Royal Navy did not recognize naturalized American citizenship, treating anyone born a British subject as "British" — as a result, the Royal Navy impressed over 6,000 sailors who were claimed as American citizens as well as British subjects.
+During the French Revolutionary and Napoleonic Wars, the Royal Navy aggressively reclaimed British deserters on board ships of other nations, both by halting and searching merchant ships, and in many cases, by searching American port cities.
+Thousands of sailors had deserted from the Royal Navy and found work onboard American merchantmen.
+The British navy was deeply angered that American authorities refused to return the deserters, and though many claimed to have acquired US citizenship, as papers proving these could be easily forged few Royal Navy officers believed them.
+As a result, in the 1790s and 1800s the British navy impressed approximately 6,000 alleged deserters off US merchantmen.
 This was one of the major factors leading to the War of 1812 in North America.

 Commercial whaling in the United States was the center of the world whaling industry during the 18th and 19th centuries and was most responsible for the severe depletion of a number of whale species.
 New Bedford, Massachusetts and Nantucket Island were the primary whaling centers in the 19th century.
 In 1857, New Bedford had 329 registered whaling ships.